Healing Gardens at Wesley Long

 - The Wetland Garden has a varied topography, foster biodiversity and has restored a natural stream and habitat.

-- Decks and patios in the Wetland Garden will allow for expansion of the healing arts and support programming (such as yoga, meditation, journaling, painting and horticultural activities).
+- Decks and patios in the Wetland Garden are used for healing arts and support programming (such as yoga, meditation, journaling, painting and horticultural activities).

 - A Community Garden with planting beds is available for staff nutritionists for teaching about nutrition and well- being during treatment.

-- The design incorporates a 6’ wide wheelchair accessible boardwalk and path through the wetland garden.
+- A 6’ wide wheelchair accessible boardwalk and path through the wetland garden.

 - The Tanger Labyrinth has been enhanced, along with the creation of a natural water feature, flower garden and Japanese Maple grove.